MD-REHMAN/js-by-example/js-by-example/src/js-by-example-for-noob/flow-of-control/conditional.md

 ## If / else

-If/else are one most used conditions
+If/else are one most used conditions statement.
+Let's have a look.

 ```javascript,editable
 if (7 % 2 === 0) {